Gladys Noel Bates: Filing and consequences

 The lawsuit was filed on March 4, 1948.
 Mrs. Bates and her husband were fired from their teaching positions by the end of the 1948 school year.
-The Bates’ along with her parents and a few teachers who had expressed favorable opinions about the suit, were ostracized from society and fired from their teaching positions as well.
+The Bates, along with her parents and a few teachers who had expressed favorable opinions about the suit, were ostracized from society and fired from their teaching positions as well.

-Mr. and Mrs. Bates were not only fired but Blacklisted from all public school teaching positions in the state of Mississippi.
+Mr. and Mrs. Bates were not only fired but blacklisted from all public school teaching positions in the state of Mississippi.
 Gunshots were fired through the windows of the Bates’ home and it was ultimately burned to the ground in 1949.

 Results

 Legal results

-This lawsuit was in litigation for four years (1948–1951) and, finally, the United States Supreme Court refused to hear the case, not because it was unmerited, but, relying on the precedent set by the Cook vs Davis Supreme Court case, it had ruled that all administrative remedies had to be exhausted before the case could be heard by the Court.
-The plaintiff must first seek relief from the local school board; if not given, then relief should be sought from the county board of education.
-If no relief is given there, then redress should be sought from the State.
-The obvious flaw and futility of this gesture is that a plaintiff would never survive the first step before employment would be terminated, as was the case with Mrs. Bates and her husband.
+This lawsuit was in litigation for four years (1948–1951) until the United States Supreme Court refused to hear the case, not because it was unmerited but, relying on the precedent set by the Cook vs Davis Supreme Court case, it ruled that all administrative remedies had to be exhausted before the case could be heard by the Court.
+The plaintiff had to first seek relief from the local school board; if not given, then relief should be sought from the county board of education.
+If no relief was given there, then redress should be sought from the State.
+This process discouraged people bringing cases as the local school board would terminate their employment at the first step.

 Long-term results

-Black teachers did win a moral victory, and, in reality, equalization of their salaries.
-After litigation was begun, month by month and year by year as the lawsuit was winding its way through the District and Appeals courts, Black teachers’ salaries were brought to parity with those of white teachers in the State of Mississippi.
-So, by 1951, equal salaries were a reality and the lawsuit became moot.
+After the Bates filed their lawsuit, Black teachers’ salaries were gradually increased to reach parity with those of white teachers in the State of Mississippi.
+By 1951, equal salaries were a reality and the lawsuit became moot.

 Awards and honors

+The Bates received community recognition for their work to increase educational opportunities, mentoring and other community raising activities in Park Hill.

-The Bates’ have received community recognition in the form of some of the most prestigious awards presented for community service.
-Bates was the only person to head both the North East Park Hill Civic Association and its successor organization, the Greater Park Hill Community, Inc. organization.;
+Gladys Bates was the only person to head both the North East Park Hill Civic Association and its successor, the Greater Park Hill Community, Inc. organization.

 The John M. and Gladys N. Bates Award recognizes an individual contributions in the areas of human relations, multiculturalism and the field of education.

 In 1996, Bates was awarded the Building Community Award by the Colorado Association of Non-Profit Organizations (CANPO).
 Mayor Wellington Webb of Denver, Colorado declared October 17, 1996, "Gladys Noel Bates Day".

 In 2002, she was awarded the President's Award at the National Conference of Black Mayors.

-The Bates are nationally recognized and valued participants in community activities to enhance: educational opportunities, graffiti removal, gang interdiction, confronting drug abuse, encouraging strong interracial community relationships, creating jobs and economic opportunity, and mentoring emerging leaders of the community, they advocated using all of the community tools available.

 In 2009, a school in Jackson, Mississippi, was named for Bates, and she attended the dedication ceremony.